DebugSteven/ghc-compiler-errors/PITCHME.md

 #### Top Of File

-- Language extensions are listed at the top of the file |
+- Language pragmas are listed at the top of the file |
 - Module name is declared above imports & code |
 - Imported modules listed before functions |

 Note:
-Language extensions or pragmas are listed at the top of your file & I personally like to have LANGUAGE in all uppercase because I like to yell as much as possible in my code.
+Language pragmas are listed
+at the top of your file & I personally like to have LANGUAGE in all uppercase because I like to yell as much as possible in my code.